-Sunday morning and special worship services at Atonement require lots of “up-front-and-center” volunteers along with many positions that are behind-the-scenes to make it engaging, creative and spirited.
-Below you’ll find an extensive list of ways you can be a part of our worship experience.
-Most of these roles can be successfully performed by individuals with little or no experience and training is always available.
+Sunday morning and special worship services at Atonement require both “up-front-and-center” volunteers as well as behind-the-scenes volunteers.
+Below you’ll find a list of some of the ways you can be a part of our worship experience.
 In order to involve more people in these service positions, we attempt to schedule individuals so that they serve once every four to six weeks—obviously the more people we have recruited and trained, the longer the interval between having to serve.

-Confirmation program students are required to participate as acolytes at worship services.
+Confirmation students are required to participate as acolytes at worship services.
 Duties include lighting and extinguishing candles, receiving the offering and assisting in communion.
 Students are trained as part of their confirmation experience and serve approximately five to six times per year as scheduled by the acolyte coordinator.